 Another issue you may have heard about also relates to Dolby Vision and Disney+.
 Some experts have taken issue with how The Mandalorian — an exclusive Disney+ streaming show presented in Dolby Vision — looks.
 They say it looks too dark, and that even the brightest on-screen moments aren’t as bright as they expect from a Dolby Vision title.
 Are they right?

 The answer is both yes and no. While The Mandalorian appears dark, it’s not Dolby Vision’s fault or Disney+’s handling of Dolby Vision.
-To imbue the scenes with a somber tone, the show’s creators made a choice during the production process to scale back on the brightness that Dolby Vision allows, in order to infuse the scenes with a more somber tone.
+To imbue the scenes with a somber tone, the show’s creator chose during production to scale back on the brightness that’s possible with Dolby Vision.
 The key here is this: Just because a movie or show is available in Dolby Vision, it doesn’t mean you’ll experience every possible color from the Dolby Vision palette or have your eyeballs seared by the format’s huge brightness capabilities.